MikeRogers0/show-when-this/README.md

 </script>
 ```

+You can find other [usage examples](https://github.com/MikeRogers0/show-when-this/tree/master/examples) in the repo.

 ### Options
 * `evaluator_callback` - A function that should return true or false.
 When true the element the plugin is attached to will be shown, otherwise it'll be hidden.
 * `change_selector` - The selector that when changed will trigger the rerunning of evaluator_callback.